eviltrout/blog/source/2013-03-23-ember-without-data.html.markdown

 short, which I think reflects Ember's greatest strength: as a developer you have to write less code to get stuff done.

-I emplore you to not be scared off by Ember Data's current state.
+I implore you to not be scared off by Ember Data's current state.
 Ember itself is quite stable, and it's easy to get started with AJAX calls like this today.